How Maslow’s Hierarchy of Needs can help you recession-proof your business

 The idea for a tutorial called Recession-Proof Your Business grew out of an article I wrote for my newsletter a couple of months after 9/11/01.
 You’ll remember the financial backlash that happened in the months following September 11, when fear was gripping the country and people canceled vacation plans and cut down on all kinds of non-essential spending.
 Big businesses cut thousands of jobs and the economic talk was generally negative.

 It occurred to me that as small and home-based business owners, we could turn our own businesses around more quickly than the multi-nationals could.
 After all, a committee of one doesn’t get much argument.
+Since 9/11, we’ve seen economic upsets during the pandemic and again with ultra-high tariff taxation, so I’ve done some updating to make the ideas in this tutorial relevant for today.

 Enter Abraham Maslow… and his Hierarchy of Needs